simula/REST/README.md

 - `annonymisation.py`: Script for anonymizing sensitive data.
 It applies techniques to remove or obfuscate personally which we used for the annonymisation of the data.

 - `transfer_learning_inference.py`: Script for performing inference using transfer learning models.
-It applies pre-trained models to new datasets for prediction or classification tasks.
+It applies a LSTM model which has been trained on the MESA sleep study to REST for sleep prediction.

 ## Installation